 Course Changes and Cancellations

 VCIH reserves the right to make changes to our curriculum as deemed necessary, without compromising our stated mission.
-In the unlikely event VCIH needs to cancel a program, students will receive notice 1 month in advance and will be issued a full refund for payments made.
+In the unlikely event VCIH needs to cancel a program, students will receive notice one month in advance and will be issued a full refund for payments made.

 Public transportation is available to Barre, Burlington, St. Johnsbury, and the Central Vermont Hospital.
 VCIH will help arrange car pools to and from field work and offsite clinic sessions and programs.